As a party host, you want everything to be perfect.

 Instead, players must strategize to keep their own civilizations from declining.

 At the same time, their goal is to prevent other players from taking over the board.

-Two to five players can join the quest, and it takes anywhere from 40 to 80 minutes to complete.
+Two to five players can join the quest, which takes 40 to 80 minutes to complete.

-Sorry! has been a classic since it was introduced in the United Kingdom during the 1900s.
+Sorry!
+It has been a classic since it was introduced in the United Kingdom during the 1900s.

-Hasbro acquired it not long after, and it has been a staple in homes ever since.
+Hasbro acquired it not long after and has been a staple in homes ever since.